YuanhaoS/YuanhaoS.github.io/_pages/about.md

 ---
 permalink: /
-title: # "About me"
+title: "About me"
-excerpt: # "About me"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-About Me
 ------

 This is Yuanhao Shi's home on the web!